lilianricaud/patterning-complexity/english/quality_without_a_name.md

 In a world which is alive, whole, healthy, people themselves can be alive and self-creating.

-Subtle harmony between various forces of a (sub-)system, synergy where the forces/energies are used productivelly by the system leading to generative behaviors and not (self) destructuve behaviors.
+Subtle harmony between various forces of a (sub-)system, synergy where the forces/energies are used productivelly by the system leading to generative behaviors and not (self) destructive behaviors.

 in tune with inner forces (fire, tiger, symphony...)